How to edit the directory?

 1. Find the appropriate topic wiki page, or if it does not exist, create the appropriate new page.

-• To create a wiki page, go to the Wiki category (menu on left), click on New page button (top right), add a name for the page, and click on Create page.
+• To create a wiki page, go to the Wiki category (menu on left), click on the New page button (top right), add a name for the page, and click on Create page.

 • If you create a new wiki page, add a link to the new page from the Home wiki page.
 (For example, click on Wiki on Numerical cognition > Numerical cognition methods Editor > Wiki above the current wiki page, which brings you to the Home page, and edit it).